tobykurien/WebApps/README.md

 Storage
 =======

-Plugins, and local file access are disabled, however DOM storage and app caching is allowed.
+Plugins, and local file access are disabled, however DOM/local storage and app caching is allowed.
+There is only one cache for all sandboxes to share.

 Location
 ========